|1. Description - |

 |The student will be able to: |

-- compare and contrast different water feature systems.
+- compare and contrast different water feature systems and their design.

 - prepare a list of plants suitable for use in garden water features.